Collect – Release – Transport: All in a Single Tube

 Mawi DNA Technologies has overcome the problems of low recovery, high bacterial content, sheared DNA, and excessive resampling costs common to most current non-invasive sample collection methods.
 The innovative design of the iSWAB™ collection device allows the release of cells captured from any swab into a proprietary lysis and stabilizing buffer.

-The iSWAB™ have been designed to address the low DNA recovery and quality.
+iSWAB™ has been designed to address low DNA recovery and quality.

-The iSWAB™ have been designed to address the low DNA recovery and quality (ie. high content of bacterial DNA), cost and processing issues that current noninvasive sample collection approaches suffers from.
-The innovative design of iSWAB allows for removal of the cells captured by the swab and then released into a proprietary lysis and nucleic acid stabilizing buffer.
-The combination of the mechanistic release of cells and proprietary lysis buffer allows for the collection of high amount of cells in a concentrated manner from single or several swabs in a small amount of lysis buffer while yielding significantly low bacterial contamination. iSWAB™ collection system is designed to facilitate self or assisted swab based sample collection, concentration from a single or multiple swabs into a single tube for room temperature transport and long term storage.
-In addition the iSWAB™ collection system is optimized for manual processing as well as it can be adapted to common automated sample preparation liquid handling workstations without the need of additional accessories.
+iSWAB™ has been designed to address the issues of low DNA recovery and quality, high bacterial DNA content, high cost, and processing issues that current noninvasive sample collection approaches suffer from.
+The innovative design of iSWAB allows for removal of the cells captured by the swab and then release into a proprietary mammalian cell-specific lysis and nucleic acid stabilizing buffer.
+The combination of the mechanistic release of cells and proprietary lysis buffer allows for the collection of high amount of cells in a concentrated manner from one or more swabs in a small amount of lysis buffer while yielding significantly lower bacterial contamination.
+The iSWAB™ collection system is designed to facilitate self or assisted swab-based sample collection and concentration from a single or multiple swabs into a single tube for room temperature transport and long term storage.
+In addition the iSWAB™ collection system is optimized for both manual and common automated sample preparation liquid handling workstations without the need for additional accessories.

 Challenges that are present with other methods